Viktoria7890/ITMO-concpect-is27/README.md

-# ITMO-physics-2024-2025
+# ITMO-is27
-here are the physics labs
+here are the concpect